CMPS-2200/assignment-01-template/assignment-01.md

 .

+  - 3c.
+Next, implement a `longest_run_recursive`, a recursive, divide and conquer implementation.
+This is analogous to our implementation of `sum_list_recursive`.
+To do so, you will need to think about how to combine partial solutions from each recursive call.
+Make use of the provided class `Result`.

+  - 3d.
+What is the Work and Span of this sequential algorithm?
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

-  - 4e.
+  - 3e.
 Assume that we parallelize in a similar way we did with `sum_list_recursive`.
 That is, each recursive call spawns a new thread.
 What is the Work and Span of this algorithm?

 .
 .